iits-consulting/otc-auth/README.md

 If you execute this command

-`otc-auth openstack config-create --region <region>`
+`otc-auth openstack config-create`

 It will create a cloud config for every project which you have access to and generate a scoped token.
-After that it overrides the the clouds.yaml (by default: ~/.config/openstack/clouds.yaml) file.
+After that it overrides the clouds.yaml (by default: ~/.config/openstack/clouds.yaml) file.

 ## Environment Variables